6707 HWY 431 S. Suite 103 Owen's Cross Roads, AL 35763

 Bleeding Gums Owens Cross Roads, AL

 Bleeding gums are typically a sign of a larger problem.
-It is most patients’ first sign of gingivitis, or mild gum disease.
+It is most patients’ first sign of gingivitis or mild gum disease.
 If your gums bleed, you should not ignore the problem.
 If you have the beginning stages of gum disease, you must seek treatment from a dentist.
 Dr. Elizabeth Duling is a caring dentist who treats bleeding gums in Owens Cross Roads, AL. Bleeding gums are one of the dental concerns Dr. Duling treats at her Owens Cross Roads, Alabama, office.

 treatment for bleeding gums in owens cross roads al

-What Causes Bleeding Gums
+What Causes Bleeding Gums?

 The leading cause of bleeding gums is plaque buildup on the teeth along the gum line.
 Plaque is a sticky film that constantly forms on your teeth.
 It is filled with germs, bacteria, and acid.
-If you fail to remove it daily from your teeth, it begins to harm your teeth and gums.
+If you fail to remove it daily from your teeth, it harms your teeth and gums.
 Plaque will irritate your gums and lead to inflammation.
 This causes them to bleed, most likely when you brush or floss.
 Furthermore, if you leave gum disease untreated, it can eventually cause serious harm to your oral health.

 There are other reasons your gums could be bleeding.
-Pregnancy or hormone changes and taking certain kinds of medications can lead to these side effects.
+Pregnancy or hormone changes and certain medications can lead to these side effects.
 If you are experiencing this, do not stop caring for your teeth and gums.
 Continue to brush and floss as normal, but take caution.
 Ask your dentist for advice if your gums begin to bleed excessively.

-Additionally, certain lifestyle habits can cause your gums to bleed.
+In addition, certain lifestyle habits can cause your gums to bleed.
 This includes flossing and brushing too hard or with a toothbrush that is not soft enough, wearing dentures that do not fit, and using tobacco in any form.
 Avoiding these things can keep your gums healthy and protect them from bleeding.

 Treatment for Bleeding Gums in Owens Cross Roads, AL